-Friends, family members, and acquaintances of employees must also have their files submitted directly to the operations Operations manager Manager and the nature of the relationship disclosed.
+Friends, family members, and acquaintances of employees must also have their files submitted directly to designated senior management the Operations Manager and the nature of the relationship disclosed.
 In these instances, the file will be assigned to an underwriter which does not share an affiliation with the individual.
-Once the file has been underwritten and a disposition recommended, the operations Operations manager Manager will conduct a final review to confirm and approve the disposition.
+Once the file has been underwritten and a disposition recommended, the designated senior management Operations Manager will conduct a final review to confirm and approve the disposition.
 Notes will be included in the file which reiterate the relationship and special processing of the file.